benberton/hwCalculator/README.md

 - Expression Breakdown: Shows the conversion process from infix to postfix notation for better understanding.
 - Calculated Value: Returns the final result of the evaluated expression.

-## Contributing:

-We welcome contributions to this project!
-If you'd like to make improvements or add features, feel free to fork the repository, create pull requests, and share your ideas.

 ## Developed by:

 Ben Berton (for C++ class)